Thinkwise/docs/docs/sf/subjects.md

 ![](assets/sf/image175.png)
 *Group data in a tree*

-There are also some changes to the user interface with regard to trees.
-These can be found in the chapter “Graphical User Interface (GUI)”

 ### Cubes

 This indicates whether a table or view is a cube and which options this offers.
 See [cubes].